-The increase in research and development expense for the recent three month period was principally due to increases of: (1) \$3.9 million for stock compensation and other personnel-related expenses; and (2) \$0.6 million for occupancy costs.
-This increase was offset in part by a decrease of \$1.0 million for equipment depreciation.
-Significant recent development projects include a fully integrated AM/FM radio receiver, our Power over Ethernet controller, the expansion of our microcontroller portfolio and families of jitter-attenuating clock multipliers, single-chip FM radio transceivers and highly integrated FM transmitters.
-We expect that research and development expense will remain relatively flat in absolute dollars in future periods and may fluctuate as a percentage of revenues due to changes in sales and the timing of certain expensive items related to new product development initiatives, such as engineering mask and wafer costs.
+Significant recent development projects include a fully integrated AM/FM radio receiver, a dual ProSLIC for VoIP equipment, the expansion of our microcontroller portfolio and families of jitter-attenuating clock multipliers, single-chip FM radio transceivers and highly integrated FM transmitters.
+We expect that research and development expense will increase moderately in absolute dollars and may fluctuate as a percentage of revenues due to changes in sales and the timing of certain expensive items related to new product development initiatives, such as engineering mask and wafer costs.